Military Discharge Document Recording

 This program allows any veteran who records their DD214 with our office and who was discharged from service with any distinction except dishonorable, to obtain a Veteran Identification Card from our office.
 This card is a valid form of identification by the State of Ohio and displays a photograph of the veteran, military service dates, and other pertinent information regarding the veteran’s service to our country.
 This card contains the veteran’s specific document number, so the discharge record can be rapidly located when needed.
-The Veteran ID Card is provided free of charge.
+There is a cost of $1.00 for the Veteran ID Card.

 In order to receive a Veteran Identification Card, veterans must record their military discharge with the Delaware County Recorder’s Office and show two forms of current and valid identification.
 Acceptable forms of identification are listed below:

 ID card issued by the Department of Veteran Affairs

 US Military ID Card

 State issued Driver’s License